gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 The stable version should be updated after each Cloud Tenant upgrade.
 This should follow the same workflow as updating the cloud-stable agent version endpoint.
 The version should be updated soon after Cloud Tenant upgrades have been completed.

+The [deploy-auto-update-changes.yml](https://github.com/gravitational/cloud/blob/master/.github/workflows/deploy-auto-update-changes.yml) workflow will need to be updated to include an additional job that updates the cloud-stable version of client tools.

 Unlike the agent version discovery model, there will not be an endpoint to identify if a critical update is available.
 The reason for this is because updates are not executed in a scheduled update window.
-Teleport client tools will check this endpoint on every login and update accordingly if a new version is available.
+Teleport client tools will check this endpoint everytime `login` or `status` is executed, and update accordingly if the cached version does not match the cloud-stable version.

-On every login, tsh will pull the current cloud-stable version of Teleport and store the value in the .tsh directory under `$HOME/.tsh/cloud-stable-version`.

 ### Caching

 A single version of the Teleport client tools will be stored in the user's $HOME directory.
 Teleport already makes use of a .tsh directory for storing tsh config.
-Cached versions of tsh/tctl will also live within this directory under ` $HOME/.tsh/cache/<version>/{tsh,tctl}`.
+Cached versions of tsh/tctl will also live within this directory under ` $HOME/.tsh/bin/{tsh,tctl}`.
 Whenever a new version of the client tools are available, the existing cached version will be replaced.

-On every login, tsh will compare the currently cached version of the client tools with the current stable version stored in `$HOME/.tsh/cloud-stable-version`.
-If the cached version is behind the current stable version, a new version of the client tools will be downloaded to replace the existing ones.
+Everytime `login` or `status` command is executed, tsh will compare the currently cached version of the client tools with the current cloud-stable version of Teleport.
+If the cached version is behind or ahead of the current stable version, a new version of the client tools will be downloaded to replace the existing ones.
 When downloading the Teleport client tools, the binaries will be downloaded directly.
 We need to make sure to download a version that is compatible with the system.

 Because only a single version of the client tools will be cached at a time, we do not need to worry about cleaning up the cache.